johnfmorton/Pic-Puller-for-Instagram/picpuller_docs.md

 # Change log

+1.4.6 - 2013MAY25
+- Added check for the URL_THIRD_THEMES constant being set.
+- Replaced "cp->set_variable" method marked as deprecated for as of EE 2.6.0 in control panel file
+- Added check for valid "meta" object when parsing data received from Instagram

 1.4.5 - 2013JAN29
 - Fieldtype gets more love.
 Now preview your images within the control panel for each entry.
 - Compatibility with Better Work Flow added, http://betterworkflow.electricputty.co.uk/